srp33/ShinyLearner/UserScripts/docs/classification_crossvalidation.md

 ## DESCRIPTION

 The `classification_crossvalidation` command uses k-fold cross-validation.
-It performs classification (but not feature selection or hyperparameter optimization).
+It performs classification (but not hyperparameter optimization or feature selection).

 ## REQUIRED ARGUMENTS